 sudo apt-get remove vlc

-Sometimes your personalized settings are what may have caused you to want to uninstall an app.
-Keeping them around might not be a great idea then even if you want to reinstall the app later.
-In that case, or if you don’t want to reinstall the app again, you can opt to completely remove an app along with its configuration settings.
-You’ll need to use the --purge
+Sometimes your personalized settings may cause you to want to uninstall an app.
+Keeping them around might not be a great idea even if you want to reinstall the app later.
+In that case, or if you don’t want to reinstall the app again, you can opt to completely remove an app with its configuration settings.
+You’ll need to use the --purge command for this.

 sudo apt-get --purge remove package_name

-So to uninstall VLC Media player completely, for instance, the command to use would be
+So to uninstall the VLC Media player completely, for instance, the command to use would be

 sudo apt-get --purge remove vlc